Museums at Night Quiz

 7.30pm, FREE

-Discover the town’s fascinating legacy of Victorian buildings in this guided walk (90 minutes) beginning and ending at Wilderspin School Museum – with refreshments at the end of the tour.
+Discover the town’s fascinating legacy of Victorian buildings in this guided walk (90 minutes) beginning and ending at Wilderspin School Museum, 11am & 2pm, FREE

 Follow the clues to discover more about the school building and the materials used to construct it, and spend a few minutes in our building-blocks corner.